1982 animators' strike: 1979 strike and aftermath

 In 1982, as the contract was set to expire, negotiators from the union and the studios met to discuss the terms of a new contract.
 While the negotiators had numerous points of contention regarding such topics as minimum wage, sick leave, and allocating screen credits, the biggest issue by far concerned runaway productions.
 While the union sought to expand the coverage and enforcement of the clause they had included in the previous contract, many studios wanted the provision removed entirely.
 At the time, the union represented about 1,600 members and had contracts in place with 45 studios, though a majority of the production work occurred at just a few studios, including Disney, Filmation, Marvel, and Hanna-Barbera.
 Picketing commenced outside many studios, and work on existing projects was halted.
-However, the strike lacked support from MPSC's parent union, the International Alliance of Theatrical Stage Employees, and many of the studios were in a better position to weather the strike than they had been in in 1979.
+However, the strike lacked support from MPSC's parent union, the International Alliance of Theatrical Stage Employees, and many of the studios were in a better position to weather the strike than they had been in during 1979.
 As a result, many of the larger studios held out against the union's demands and opted to outlast the union, which struggled to keep up morale among its members, with many of them working under the table for the studios against union orders.
 In early September, the union allowed members to return to work at smaller studios, and in early October, with many members resigning from the union and returning to work, Local 839 signed an agreement with studios that did not include protections against runaway productions, leading to the strike's end on October 16.

 On July 31, about 400 members of MPSC gathered for a meeting to discuss the contract negotiations and hold a vote to authorize a strike.
 Following heated debates that continued into the night, the members there voted by a two-thirds margin to authorize the union leadership to call for a strike if needed.
 Additionally, unlike the 1979 strike, where only a few studios were targeted, the union decided that this strike would involve the entire represented animation industry, as they felt that the scope of the strike would apply more pressure on the studios that were strongly opposed to the runaway productions clause.
 Additionally, the timing of the strike, much like the 1979 strike, would coincide with the leadup to the fall television schedule.
 After several more days of negotiations, the strike was set to commence on August 5.